Fun, Food, Fandom: Minor League Baseball in North Carolina

 7 Durham BullsTriple-A affiliate of the Tampa Bay RaysSee on map

 In many ways, the Durham Bulls define all that’s good about Minor League Baseball.
 The team has played in Durham Bulls Athletic Park since 1995.
 Every night, the team plays a welcome video that features clips from the 1988 hit movie Bull Durham (it was filmed at the team’s previous ballpark).
-The ballpark features the “Hit Bull Win Steak” sign above the left field wall.
-The sign didn’t exist until it was built as a prop for the movie, but it proved so popular that team officials kept it.
-The Bull Durham Beer Co. is one of only a few breweries in the country located inside a professional baseball stadium.
+The ballpark features an iconic 20-foot bull – beloved by fans and athletes alike – above the left-field wall, where it invites players to "Hit Bull Win Steak."
+The Bull Durham Beer Co. is also one of the only breweries in the country located inside a professional baseball stadium.

 8 Hickory Crawdads